FairwindsOps/insights-docs/docs/technical-details/self-hosted/ingress.md

 ### Self-signed SSL Certificate Validation - Insights Agent

 The [Insights agent](/configure/agent/configuration) needs to be provided a certificate to validate communication with the Insights API.
-This can be accomplished by creating a Kubernetes Secret containing the certificate, then including Helm values that intruct the agent chart to use that certificate.
+This can be accomplished by creating a Kubernetes Secret containing the certificate, then including Helm values that instruct the agent chart to use that certificate.

 1. Create a Kubernetes Secret in each cluster where you will install the Insights agent.
 For example, to manually create a Secret using the local file myca.crt:  `kubectl create secret generic certificateauthority --from-file=ca.crt=myca.crt`
 2. Include these Helm values when installing the `insights-agent` chart: